giellalt/lang-qya/qya.md

-Nouns
+Adjective inflection
-Nouns in the Quenya language are people, places, or things.
+The Quenya language adjectives inflect by number, and may receive nominal cases.

-Adjectives
+Noun inflection
-Adjectives in the Quenya language give descriptions or attributes.
+The Quenya language nouns inflect in cases.